Lasang3012/simpleBank/readme.md

 # Section 2: Building RESTful HTTP JSON API

+# Important

-# 20. How to create and verify JWT
+# Important - 20.
+How to create and verify PASETO token in Golang ( Instead of JWT )